Apartments and Residential Rental Properties

 • Wash your hands and your child’s hands frequently, especially before preparing food, and before eating.

-• Clean floors regularly, using a wet mop, and a vacuum cleaner with a high-efficiency particulate air (HEPA) filter, if possible.
+• Clean your floors regularly, using a wet mop or vacuum cleaner with a high-efficiency particulate air (HEPA) filter, if possible.

 • Wipe up dust regularly, using a damp cloth.